 How can we work together to strengthen these for our region?
 What support does this work need to flourish and grow localised decisions for the places we live?

-For the next 6 months The Stove will be carrying out a feasibility study for Enterprising Communities, under their project – Embers – igniting culturally-led regeneration across Dumfries and Galloway – to explore and define a joined-up vision for work in place-making and culturally-led regeneration and enterprise in Dumfries and Galloway.
+For the next 6 months The Stove will be carrying out a feasibility study for Enterprising Communities, under their project – Embers – igniting culturally-led regeneration – to explore and define a joined-up vision for work in place-making and culturally-led regeneration and enterprise for the South of Scotland.
 This piece of work will not focus on the model to deliver this work but on how we can strengthen the pathways between the work we ALL currently do.
 We will look at what we need to support this, to encourage new work and sustainable development in this area.

 How do we build on existing networks in the communities and cultural/creative sectors – overlaying and combining them to create a powerfully integrated regional field of shared resource, capacity, knowledge, skills and opportunity?

 Embers will be led by Katharine Wheeler for The Stove with support from across our networks, agencies and partners.
-Firstly, Katharine will look at areas of best practice in place-making across the region and secondly, produce a feasibility document as a regional development model for place-making and culturally-led regeneration across Dumfries and Galloway defining out how best to take this forward.
+Firstly, Katharine will look at areas of best practice in place-making across the region and secondly, produce a feasibility document as a regional development model for place-making and culturally-led regeneration for the South of Scotland defining out how best to take this forward.

 We are working closely with Carnegie Trust who will be providing case studies and help in identifying significant indicators of this work throughout the project.

-The feasibility study – Embers – will explore a regional development model in relation to the main aims of how the new South of Scotland’s Enterprising Partnership (SoSEP) can support place-making, creative industries and culturally-led regeneration across Dumfries and Galloway.
+The feasibility study – Embers – will explore a regional development model in relation to the main aims of how the new South of Scotland’s Enterprising Partnership (SoSEP) can support place-making, creative industries and culturally-led regeneration for the South of Scotland.

 This will feed into SoSEP’s current enquires: